TEEs-projects/Time-manipulation-Attack/README.md

 ```
 ./start.sh
 ```
-Follow the instruction and type in the span of blocks to be analyzed, and the results can be outputted as
+Follow the instruction and type in the span of blocks to be analyzed, and results will be outputted as

 1. logs/.
 2. qry_result.txt
 3. result_readable.txt
 4. results_indexes.txt

+## **Historical data**

+Historical data of our runs are in *results* folder.

 ## Acknowledgments
 Attacking source code is developed based on: